DanishSiddiq/express-api-boilerplate/README.md

 #
 **Improvements:**

-It is still in progress, feel free to add further features into it
+Feel free to add further features into it